akruszewski/gibl/manuscript/appendices.md

 ## Appendix C: Text editor

-Writing is important, so we will write a text editor.
-Cool!
+Writing is important.
+We mostly used DrRacket as a text editor, to write our code.
+In this appendix we will write procedures that will act as a line editor - a simplified text editor in which each editing command - designated by the user - applies to one or more complete lines of text.

-Explain the struct
+The structure `ed` contains a buffer and a position:

 ```racket
 (struct ed (buffer position) #:prefab)
 ```

-We will define evaluations.
-Start by defining the procedure:
+Next, we will define the operations the editor can make in a single procedure `eval-ed`:

 ```racket
 (define (eval-ed e c)
   (match c
 ```

-We define line reading:
+We define line reading/printing as the quoted commands `n` and `p`:

 ```racket
     [`n (list (ed-position e)